keplr-io/quiver/README.md

 ```

 ## Credits
-This is essentially an implementation of some ideas of [deepvis](https://github.com/yosinski/deep-visualization-toolbox) and related works.
+- This is essentially an implementation of some ideas of [deepvis](https://github.com/yosinski/deep-visualization-toolbox) and related works.
+- A lot of the pre/pos/de processing code was taken from [here](https://github.com/fchollet/deep-learning-models) and other writings of [fchollet](https://github.com/fchollet).